AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-attributes-reference/r-uselastmodified.md

 >
 >* Neither `catalog::TimeStamp` nor `attribute::TimeStamp`, so that the modification time of the [!DNL catalog.ini] file is used as the default for `catalog::TimeStamp`.
 >
->* Instead of sharing the image catalog files via a network mount, each server has its own instance of the catalog files on a local file system.
+>* Instead of sharing the image catalog files by way of a network mount, each server has its own instance of the catalog files on a local file system.
 >* Two or more instances of the same [!DNL catalog.ini] file have different file modification dates, possibly caused by improper copying of the files.
 >